Using water wisely helps maintain fire safety and protect the environment.

-To reduce demand on the water system, the City is enacting Stage 2 watering restrictions effective immediately.
-This limits watering lawns, gardens, trees and shrub by irrigation to once a week.
+The City enacted Stage 2 watering restrictions effective Wednesday, July 19, 2023.
+This limits watering lawns, gardens, trees and shrubs by irrigation to once a week.

-- Residential watering is permitted 5 to 9 a.m. and 7 to 10 p.m. (even-numbered addresses Monday, odd-numbered addresses Thursday)
+Residential watering is permitted from 5 to 9 a.m. and 7 to 10 p.m.
+(Mondays for even-numbered addresses and Thursdays for odd-numbered addresses).

-- Non-residential – 1 to 5 a.m. (even-numbered addresses Wednesday, and odd-numbered addresses Tuesday)
+Non-residential watering is permitted from 1 to 5 a.m.
+(Wednesdays for even-numbered addresses and Tuesdays for odd-numbered addresses).

-Watering gardens and plant beds by hand, or using a hose with an automatic shut-off nozzle, is permitted at any time.
-More information at campbellriver.ca/water.
+Watering gardens and plant beds by hand, using a hose with an automatic shut-off nozzle, is permitted at any time.